Coronavirus - Ireland Tours - Book with Peace of Mind find out more

 The remaining 26 counties which gained independence in 1922 form what is today called the Republic of Ireland.
 Despite being separate nations with different parliaments, all 32 counties are grouped into 4 provinces, Munster, Connaught, Ulster and Leinster.
 It is within the 9 counties of Ulster, that the six counties that makeup Northern Ireland, lie.

 Dublin is the Capital City of the Republic of Ireland and the largest city on the island.
 Belfast, the second largest city in the whole Island, is capital and the seat of power in Northern Ireland.
-Cork, situated on the South Western coast is the largest and most southerly county on the island of Ireland.
+Cork, situated on the South Western coast is the largest and most southerly county on the island of Ireland

 To describe the broad population of Ireland, The term "Irish people" is very loosely used.
 According to the most recent census, the whole island of Ireland (republic and the north) consists of just over 6 million people with approximately 4.3 million living in the Republic of Ireland and 1.7 in Northern Ireland.
 However to group all 6 million under one label one will find misleading for when travelling and visiting different parts of Ireland, one will witness very different characteristics that transcend labels.
 While some characteristics may be common throughout the island, the differences in people in each county and town are intriguing.
-This vast difference is one of the many reasons that a honeymoon in Ireland is a top choice.

 Ireland's landscape consists of a ring of coastal mountain ranges encircling a mostly flat low-lying area in the midlands.
 The type of rocks found in these various ranges differs greatly.
-Ireland can thus be divided from a geological point of view into a series of physical regions which were largely formed by the effects of glaciation:
+Ireland can thus be divided from a geological point of view into a series of physical regions which were largely formed by the effects of glaciation.

-In geology, these regions are known as provinces and there are 9 commonly referred to;
+In geology, these regions are known as provinces and there are 9 commonly referred to:

 Glaciation was one of the major influences on the geology of Ireland and the manifestation of these nine provinces can still be seen in the drowned drumlins of Clew bay in the west coast of Ireland, the hard quartzitic peaks of the Sperrin mountains, the Antrim Plateau and the parallel ridges of sandstone mountains with fertile limestone floors between them of Cork and Kerry among others.